 So, what makes the X-Pro special?
 Let’s take a look at its specifications.

-Whereas the Qidi Tech I and the X-One 2 only have one nozzle, the X-Pro offers a dual extrusion through a dual nozzle system.
+Whereas the Qidi Tech X-One 2 has only one nozzle, the X-Pro offers a dual extrusion through a dual nozzle system.
 According to the manufacturer, the machine is capable of printing PLA, ABS, and PETG.

 The Qidi Tech X-Pro is accepting of 1.75 mm filament fed directly into the direct drive extrusion system on the print head.
 Print cooling is handled by the “airblow turbofan”, which encircles the nozzles and, cooling from all four sides (see image above.)
 The fan needs to be mounted when setting up the printer, but tutorials (found on the provided USB stick) will guide you through the process.